-While a patient is under general anesthesia, the surgeon will make an incision from hip bone to hip bone, ideally beneath the bikini line.
-In some cases when more fat and skin needs to be removed, the incision will extend beyond the hips.
+To begin the procedure, the anesthesiologist will administer anesthesia.
+While a patient is under general anesthesia, the surgeon makes an incision from hip bone to hip bone, ideally beneath the bikini line.
+In some cases when more fat and skin needs to be removed, the incision could extend beyond the hips.

 A formal abdominoplasty removes all the skin from the pubic area all the way up to the umbilicus.
 The deep layer is fully tightened.
 Separated muscles in the abdominal region are repaired.
-Minor liposuction may be used to assist with fat removal before the upper skin is pulled down and sewn to a low transverse incision.
+The surgeon may use minor liposuction to remove fat.
+He will then pull the upper skin down and stitch a low transverse incision.

-Different women have different body types, and where these final scars are placed can be different, depending on the length of the torso and the tightness of the upper abdominal skin.
+Different people have individual body types, and where these final scars are placed can be different.
+Placement depends on the length of the torso and the tightness of the upper abdominal skin.
 The umbilicus is brought through the skin after re-draping and a new hole is cut for it.
 The surgeon tightens the muscles by sewing the two sides together, which helps women who have lax muscles.